Recall of parliament

 A recall of parliament is a parliamentary procedure involving an extraordinary sitting of a parliament, occurring outside the time when that parliament would usually meet, such as over a weekend, or when the parliament would normally be in recess.
 A parliament is generally recalled as a result of events of major national importance, thus allowing members to hold an emergency debate on issues relating to those events.

+Australia

+In Australia the decision to recall the House of Representatives lies with the Prime Minister of Australia by way of requesting the Speaker of the Australian House of Representatives to schedule new sitting days.
+The same procedure applies to recall the Australian Senate with the Senate Leader requesting the President of the Australian Senate adjust the sitting schedule.